 II.
 Policy Development Process

-The Vice President will, after the new policy has been added to the Policy Library (i) establish procedures for the new policy, (ii) communicate the new policy to the University community and begin any training or other necessary steps for implementation, (iii) monitor compliance and facilitate remedies for noncompliance as directed by the policy, and (iv) maintain records created during the policy development process for four years.
+The Vice President will, after the new policy has been added to the Policy Library, communicate the new policy to the University community and begin any training or other necessary steps for implementation, in consultation with the PAC, as necessary.
+The Vice President will also work with appropriate stakeholders to ensure a plan is in place to monitor compliance and facilitate remedies for noncompliance.

-At a minimum, each Vice President must review each of its University Policies within three years of the date the policy goes into effect unless sooner required by a change in law.
-At least 60 days before the next scheduled review date, the Chair of the PAC will notify the Vice President that it must review the policy in question, and (a) if the policy requires no substantial revision, notify the Chair of the PAC in writing that the policy has been reviewed and remains in effect; or (b) if the policy requires substantial revisions, initiate this policy development process.
+At a minimum, each Vice President must review each of their unit’s University Policies within three (3) years of the date the policy goes into effect, unless sooner required by a change in law or other compelling reason.
+At least sixty (60) days before the next scheduled review date, the Chair of the PAC will notify the Vice President that it must review the policy in question, and (a) if the policy requires no substantial revision, notify the Chair of the PAC in writing that the policy has been reviewed and remains in effect; or (b) if the policy requires substantial revisions, initiate this policy development process.

 Minor changes may be made to a Policy without it going through the policy development process if the change (i) is not substantive, and (ii) does not modify the intent, meaning, or focus of the policy.
 The decision as to whether those criteria are met will be jointly made by the PAC and Vice President.
 If a proposed change is determined to meet both criteria, the revision will go through an expedited process of review by the PAC.

-Changes in procedures would not have to follow the policy development process and may be altered by the Vice President, as needed.
+Changes in procedures do not have to follow the policy development process and may be altered by the Vice President, as needed.

 III.
 Policy Format

 A standard policy format ensures clarity and consistency.
-Although not all policies will contain all of the format elements, University policies will be written and maintain the format described below.
-Download Policy Template.
+Although not all policies will contain all of the format elements, University policies should generally cleave to the format described below and in the Policy Template.

 b) University Policy Number